 Residential treatment options allow patients to get their physical and mental needs met to help them overcome their dependency on Fentanyl.
 The body will begin to make several adjustments while detoxing.

-The greatest danger with addiction lies with an individual’s increased tolerance and a professional recognizes these signs while creating the patient’s recovery plan.
+The greatest danger with addiction lies with an individual’s increased tolerance and a professional recognises these signs while creating the patient’s recovery plan.